 On March 24, 1975, the North American beaver became Canada’s National Animal when lawmakers passed the National Symbol of Canada Act, which recognized the animal as “a symbol of the sovereignty of Canada.”

-When people first learn this fun fact, the reaction is typically a “say-whaaa?” side-eye.
-But any proud Canadian will set skeptics straight immediately.
-They’ll explain that beavers are hard-working, highly intelligent, and can build structures visible from space!
-“What better animal is there to celebrate and uplift!?” they may scoff.
-And we agree: beavers are incredible.
+When people first learn this fun fact, the reaction is typically that of unsureness.
+However, any proud Canadian will set skeptics straight, explaining that beavers are hard-working and highly intelligent, able to build structures visible from space!
+“What better animal is there to celebrate and uplift?”
+And we agree: beavers are quite incredible.

 Four Fun Facts About Beavers

-- Built-in swimming goggles?
+Built-in swimming goggles?
 Beavers have them.
-When swimming, their transparent eyelids “switch on.”
+While swimming, their transparent eyelids “switch on.”
 They act like goggles and allow beavers to keep their eyes open underwater.

 In 2002, after a years-long campaign, parliamentarians added a second national animal to its roster: the Canadian horse — aka cheval Canadien.